cjun01/Batch_KASP/README.md

 - `Alt`: Alternate allele.
 - `A1_Primer`: Forward primer labeled with FAM.
 - `A2_Primer`: Forward primer labeled with VIC, specific to the alternate allele.
+- `GC content for forward primer`: GC content for the A1 and A2 primers.
+- `Repeats within forward primer`: Any forms of repeats detected within the A1 and A2 primers.
 - `Reverse_Primer`: Common reverse primer.
+- `GC content for reverse primer`: GC content for the common reverse primer.
+- `Repeats within reverse primer`: Any forms of repeats detected within the common reverse primer.
 - `Tm`: Melting temperature primers in PCR.
 - `Product size`: Expected size of the amplified product.
 - `hairpin`: Check for potential hairpin structure.